threadi/easy-language/readme.txt

 * Optimized hint on supported languages
 * Updates dependencies
 * Fixed potential loading of wrong target languages for each API

+= 2.2.1 =
+* Now compatible with WordPress since 4.9.24 (also usable with ClassicPress)
+* Downgrading wordpress-scripts for compatibility for our own Block-Additions with WordPress < 6.6
+* Updates dependencies
+* Fixed missing libraries for Divi support